 - Layer rice into 4 bowls and top with chicken and veggies.
 Drizzle desired about of teriyaki sauce and top with green onions and sesame seeds.
 Enjoy!

-Before we jump into the recipe I want to say that I don’t think of these bowls as a “recipe” they are customizable and easy to make.
-You can put different veggies in your bowl every time out just stick to your favorites.
+Before we jump into the recipe I don’t think of these bowls as a “recipe” they are customizable and easy to make.
+You can put different veggies in your bowl every time or just stick to your favorites.

 - 2 cups cabbage (purple or green) cut in thin strips